mlanza/atomic/README.md

 Birth the world state with an `init` function and wrap it in an atom.
 Then write [swappable](https://clojuredocs.org/clojure.core/swap!) functions which drive state transitions based on anticipated user actions.
 These will be pure.
 The impure ones will be implemented later in the imperative shell or UI layer.

 The essence of "easy to reason about" falls out of purity.
-When the world state can be readily examined in a REPL (browser console) after each and every transition identifying broken functions becomes a much less onerous task.
+When the world state can be readily examined in the browser console after each and every transition identifying broken functions becomes a much less onerous task.

 Next, begin the imperative shell.
 This is everything else including the UI.
 Often this happens once the core is complete.
-Not all apps have data, however, which is simple enough to visually digest from the REPL.
+Not all apps have data, however, which is simple enough to visually digest from the browser console.
 In such situations one may be unable to get by without the visuals a UI provides and the shell may need to be created earlier and develop in parallel.

 This entire effort begins with [forethought](https://www.youtube.com/watch?v=f84n5oFoZBc), preliminary work, and perhaps a bit of notetaking.
 Think first about the shape of the data, then the functions (and, potentially, commands/events) which transform it, and lastly how the UI looks and how it utilizes this.
 For more complex apps, roughing out the UI in HTML/CSS will help guide the work.
 Not everything needs working out, but having a sense of how things fit together and how the UI works before writing the first line of code will help avoid snafus.